Jigoku/ayatool/README.md

 ./ayatool_qt.py
 ```

 If the mouse randomly turns off the LED when setting a new profile, this is a bug.
 You can work around it by issuing the factory reset command ('File > Factory Reset' in the PyQt interface).
+It seems to be caused by setting breathe/cycle as the LED mode, but can be unpredictable.
+Still working on figuring out why this happens.

 #### Requirements
 * Python 2.7.*